Chair: Adrienne Royo

 ACA courses are in high demand; applications are processed in the order received.
 Applications are available at the Modern Language Department or may be downloaded at www.aca-noborders.org.

 Adventist Colleges Abroad

 Students with a Spanish speaking background taking Spanish will often enroll in SPAN 243 Conversation and Composition.
 However, some students enroll at the intermediate level after the Placement Examination while others place high enough to take the Challenge examination for the intermediate level (3+3 SH) .
-These examinations are offered year around through Southern’s Testing Center.
+These examinations are offered only at the beginning of each semester.
 Students are allowed to challenge the same exam only once.
-Please, visit southern.edu/modernlanguages for further information.
-There are, at the present time, twelve different languages which students can challenge.
+Please, visit www.southern.edu/modernlanguages for further information.

 Degrees.
 B.A.
 French, International Studies, Spanish, French and Spanish Teaching.

 Placement Level.
 Students who intend to enroll in a French or Spanish language course, who have had any background in the language must take the “Placement Examination.”

 Exceptions.
 Students who are native speakers or who have otherwise acquired advanced language proficiency are encouraged to take the “Challenge Examination” offered by the department.
 Otherwise, students with no background in a language must begin at the 101 level.